 Typically seen as a simple appearing paratesticular cystic lesion not in the region of the epididymis.

-The scrotum (plural: scrota) is a dual-chambered protuberance of skin and muscle that contains the testes, epididymides, and spermatic cord.
+The scrotum (plural: scrota or scrotums) is a dual-chambered protuberance of skin and muscle that contains the testes, epididymides, and spermatic cord.
 It consists of two chambers separated by a septum.
 It is an extension of the perineum, and is located between the penis and anus.

 Segmental renal hypoplasia, also known as the Ask-Upmark kidney, is a type of renal hypoplasia.
 It is often found in young females with severe hypertension.
 The aetiology is unknown but has been postulated to be congenital or a sequelae of pyelonephritis.
 It is associated with severe juvenile hy...